-A tether adds extra protection to a forward-facing car seat installed with a seat belt or with the lower anchor strap.
+A tether adds extra protection to a forward-facing car seat installed with a seat belt or with a lower anchor strap.
 In a crash, it holds the top of the car seat back.
 This helps prevent serious head and neck injuries.
 (G & H show how this works.)

 IMPORTANT!

-A tether must hook only to an anchor made for car seat tethers.
-ALWAYS follow the car seat instructions and the car owner's manual.
+Hook a tether only to an anchor made for car seat tethers.
+Read the car owner's manual to find them in your car.
+Never hook a tether to other vehicle parts.